f1yn/cockpit-ultralight/README.md

 ## Example

-**Without adding anything new, you'll be gretted by a screen like this:**
+**Without adding anything new, you'll be greeted by a screen like this:**

--   A simple screen build using patternfly components
+-   A simple screen build using [patternfly](https://www.patternfly.org/) components
 -   A statically loaded image
 -   A live preview of the current contents of `/etc/hostname`
 -   A stored output of the latest execution of the `hostnamectl` (in a user shell)